revvy02/lyra/docs/advanced/migrations.md

     :finalize()
 ```

-:::caution Migration Order Is Critical
+:::danger Migration Order Is Critical
 Migrations always run in the order they're defined.
 This order becomes permanent once published - you can't change it later.
 If a new migration needs data from an older one, add it after the existing migrations.
 :::